This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Bonsai trees manifest a plant’s survival ability in dramatically altered but managed environments.
-The tree, now removed from its natural environment, depends on the gardener’s skills to ensure its continued survival.
+The tree, now removed from its natural habitat, depends on the gardener’s skills to ensure its continued survival.
 That includes where it is placed.

 Knowing the optimal environment for your Bonsai tree placement can be challenging as you must consider all the factors mentioned.
-The starting point is knowing the natural preferences of the tree species and whether they can be grown outdoors or require a managed indoor environment.
+The starting point is understanding the natural preferences of the tree species and whether they can be grown outdoors or require a managed indoor environment.

 Housekeeping